 SPREADING ENVIRONMENTAL AWARENESS

-We’ve seen it time and time again: once someone falls in love with bees, they feel the need to protect them.
-Bees tend to be misunderstood creatures (see why their stingers are nothing to be afraid of) so environmental education is a key part of any urban beekeeping initiative.
+We’ve seen it time and time again: once someone falls in love with urban bees, they feel the need to protect them.
+Urban beekeepers know that bees tend to be misunderstood creatures (see why their stingers are nothing to be afraid of), so environmental education is a key part of any urban apiculture initiative.

-Through workshops, beekeeper visits, and educational materials, participants will soak up all kinds of information about bees, the essential role they play in food systems, the immense environmental challenges they face, and things individuals and organizations can do to support them.
+Through workshops, beekeeper visits, and educational materials, participants soak up information about honey bee colonies, the natural process of pollination, the essential role they play in food systems, the immense environmental challenges they face, and things individuals and organizations can do to support them.

 Read: 7 things you can do to help bees and all pollinators